cloudmesh-community/book/chapters/cloud/packer.md

 figure out how to import a VirtualBox VM into the respective cloud vendor they're utilizing.
-Packer can help this situation by codifying the state of the development environment with a single configuration file which can then be used to create images in different cloud environments.
+Packer can help this situation by codifying the state of the development environment with a single configuration file, which can then be used to create images in different cloud environments.

 Assuming packer has been installed, let's create a packer JSON file